 - Turn left into Wolstenholme Avenue and continue to the park entrance.
 Please note, access is via Wolstenholme Avenue only.

 - Continue through the park entrance and follow the signs to the campground.

 The entry gate to the campground on Wolstenholme Ave is locked daily from 5pm (May to September) or 8pm (October to April).

 You'll get a gate code after you book, to enter/exit the campground when the gates are closed.
 Note down the code before you leave home because mobile phone reception is limited.
 If you did not receive the gate code after booking, contact 13000 72757.

 - All weather

+2 vehicles are permitted per booking.
 In most cases, you can park immediately next to your tent, trailer or caravan.
 There are also marked parking spaces where camping is a short distance from your vehicle (less than a 20m walk from car to camping area).
 Near the amenities block, you’ll find a carpark with 15 spaces and another with 5 to 6 places (a 30m walk from carpark to amenities block).
-Two vehicles are permitted per booking.

 Best times to visit

 Bents Basin State Conservation Area is a great place to visit all year round.
 Head to the park for a camping weekend in spring, a weekend picnic in the winter sun or a sunny summer day for lots of water activities.